 The consular officer decides if you can get an immigrant visa.

-5: Return to the U.S. as a Lawful Permanent Resident
+Step 5: Return to the U.S. as a Lawful Permanent Resident

 With visa approved, you can legally come back to the U.S. When entering, show your immigrant packet to U.S. Customs.
 The waiver allows quick return without bans for unlawful presence.